Cerec veneers are a type of dental veneer. They are made by a completely different process to conventional teeth veneers.

 Basically, it is a CAD/CAM process, using very high-tech machines.
 But don't worry, the machines do their work in a different room, not in your mouth!.

 All teeth veneers are thin wafers of dental porcelain that are fitted to the fronts of your teeth.
 But there are several ways of making them.
+Usually, they are constructed in a dental laboratory by a highly skilled dental technician.

 He found out that it couldn't be done with ultrasound, but swiss engineer Marco Brandestini found a way to do it with visible light.